Gunpoint, Headlock Lyrics – Annabelle Dinda

 You would think every time I am traveling, the tracks were gonna unjoin

-‘Cause to think and to live and to die, we’re just flipping out the same coin
+‘Cause to think and to live and to die is just flipping out the same coin

 ‘Til there’s nothing left to spend, oh